smithsa/eSpark-game-dev-boilerplate/README.md

 #### Running the development server

-To use the project in development, load your source files in the src directory and run:
+To use the project in development, load your source files in the `/src` directory and run:

 `yarn watch`

 A node development server will be started at [http://localhost:8000](http://localhost:8000).
-The server runs at the /dist directory.
+The server runs at the `/dist` directory.
 Hot loading is enabled, so you will not need to refresh the page to see the changes on the server.

 N.B.
 The projects includes Phaser as a dependency, feel free to remove if the game is not a Phaser game and add the library of your choice.